 Good question.
 How do things normally earn multiple names?
 Here again, it’s all about preference in how one perceives a certain item.
 No one really knows how this builder’s commodity earned two names.
 One can only speculate.
 While what’s in a name can have a lot to do with an item, here it’s not the case.

-What Marble Saddles are Used For?
+What Are Marble Saddles Used For?

 A marble threshold or saddle is used for sealing two different types of flooring together.
 It doesn’t necessarily have to be different flooring material.
 It’s just that when you’re laying certain types of flooring in a room, it usually ends at the doorway.
 In that doorway is a seam that can peel up, rip, tear, or fray.
 This can be a potential danger for anyone walking through by causing that person to trip, fall, or even cut themselves.
-That is why marble door saddle has an importance inf interior home, however, some people don’t consider it at all.
+That is why the marble door saddle has an importance interior home, however, some people don’t consider it at all.

-The Importance of Marble Saddle Properly
+The Importance Of Marble Saddle Properly

 Thresholds are the perfect building material to seal floors, combining them together, and making them look like one cohesive floor unit.
 The art of it all is making it look natural.
 Just like a horse saddle is designed to fit perfectly between the horse and the rider, a threshold must also do the same.
 Except with the floor saddle, there are three sides to a marble threshold that must fit perfectly.
 The most important side is the bottom, which lays on the foundation.
 When you’re installing marble thresholds, you want it to have a seamless transition.
 That usually means embedding the marble threshold as close to the subflooring as possible.